-A Basotho Mother’s Relief: Saving Infant Lives Through Early Diagnosis and Care
+A Mosotho Mother’s Relief: Saving Infant Lives Through Early Diagnosis and Care

 Today, Lebele Mathato has brought her daughter, Nyakallo, for her 6-week check-up at the Maputsoe Clinic in Leribe, Lesotho.
 Nyakallo is alert and growing well.
 But as a woman living with HIV, Lebele has a lingering concern.
 Has she transmitted the incurable virus to her daughter during pregnancy or childbirth?